Audrina Patridge Looks Ridiculously Good In Hot Pink Bikini Poolside With A Chocolate Shake

 Audrina Patridge is looking ridiculously good right now.
-The Hills: New Beginnings star has been snapped up to front South Beach Diet – given photos obtained by The Daily Mail yesterday, it looks like the nutrition giant has picked the perfect ambassador.
+The Hills: New Beginnings star has been snapped up to front South Beach Diet.
+Given photos obtained by The Daily Mail yesterday, it looks like the nutrition giant has picked the perfect ambassador.

 Photos showed Audrina in promotional mode for the diet company as she posed poolside.
-The 34-year-old was knocking the cameras dead in a tiny and hot pink bikini in stretched, ribbed fabrics.
-The two-piece seemed to have been chosen carefully: a crop top feel to the upper added somewhat of a gym vibe, with space between it and Audrina’s briefs showcasing the star’s fierce and rock-hard abs.
+The 34-year-old was knocking the cameras dead in a tiny, hot pink bikini in stretched, ribbed fabrics.
+The two-piece seemed to have been chosen carefully.
+The crop top feel of the upper added somewhat of a gym vibe, with space between it and Audrina’s briefs showcasing the star’s fierce, rock-hard abs.
 Audrina’s super-toned legs and gym-honed arms were also taken in by the cameras, with both close-up and full-length photos showing just how fit this girl looks from head to toe.

 Audrina’s poolside photos ensured that she spoke for the brand she was fronting.
-The star was photographed with a container of South Beach Diet shake next to her – given that The Daily Mail‘s report also included Audrina prepping a Simply Fit High Protein Chocolate Shake Mix in the same blue container, it can be assumed that she took her favorite flavor poolside.
+The star was photographed with a container of South Beach Diet shake next to her.
+As The Daily Mail’s report also included Audrina prepping a Simply Fit High Protein Chocolate Shake Mix in the same blue container, it can be assumed that she took her favorite flavor poolside.

 Audrina may have covered up more during her shake prep with indoor photos showing her in jeans and an ab-flashing tee, but there was no denying that this spokesperson looked sensational.